 Getting out of breath is normal.
 It’s a natural response when your body needs more oxygen and energy when you do something that requires physical effort.
-For example when you run for a bus.
-Getting out of breath when we exercise is a positive reaction and is part of keeping our bodies fit and strong.
+For example, when you run for a bus.
+Getting out of breath when we exercise is a positive reaction and part of keeping our bodies fit and strong.

-Some people get out of breath every day when they’re not physically exerting themselves.
-They unexpectedly find it difficult or uncomfortable to breathe, and may feel they can’t control their breathing.
+Sometimes this kind of breathlessness is long term and people experience it most days.
 This long-term breathlessness is known as chronic breathlessness.
-It often develops gradually and lasts for weeks, months or years.
+It develops gradually and lasts for weeks, months or years.
 Sometimes people also cough, bring up phlegm or feel wheezy.

 Breathlessness is not only a physical symptom.
 It’s also a feeling that affects the way we think and act.
 We each feel it differently:

-- You may feel hot, panicky or overwhelmed.
+- You may feel hot, panicky or overwhelmed

-- You might feel breathing is very hard work, and exhausting.
+- You might feel breathing is very hard work and exhausting

 When I walk with my husband and our dog, sometimes I have a determined effort to speed up a little.
 I know I should let myself get out of breath, but then my chest tightens.
 I feel I am breathing against a wall and the wheezing and coughing start.Margaret